An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Complications of pneumonia, including pleural effusions and abscesses

-- White areas in the lung called infiltrates, which indicate infection
+- White areas in the lung called infiltrates, which often indicate infection

 - A lung tumor is suspected